Breast-Oncology-Computational-Group/public-workflows/SINGLECELL/CNV/InferCNV/README.md

 ## Overview

 The `infercnv.wdl` workflow performs Copy Number Variation (CNV) inference on single-cell RNA sequencing data using the InferCNV algorithm.
-This workflow processes gene expression data in H5AD format and generates CNV analysis outputs from InferCNV.
+This workflow processes gene expression data in H5 format and generates CNV analysis outputs from InferCNV.

 ## Workflow Description

-The workflow consists of two main steps:
+The workflow consists of a single main task:

-1. **Data Conversion**: Converts H5AD format gene expression data to RDS format using the `h5ad_to_rds` utility from the utils module
-2. **CNV Analysis**: Runs InferCNV analysis on the converted data to identify copy number variations
+1. **CNV Analysis**: Runs InferCNV analysis on H5 format gene expression data to identify copy number variations and outputs results to Google Cloud Storage

 ## Inputs